 - Eating high amounts of nuts;

-Some cases can be made against foods that would normally be healthy for some people, but that might cause problems in some specific conditions, but shunning foods on the account that our paleolithic ancestors didn’t have access to them is a huge mistake.
+Some cases can be made against foods that would normally be healthy for some people, but that might cause problems in some specific conditions, but shunning foods on the basis that our Paleolithic ancestors didn't have access to them is a huge mistake.
 For example, potatoes are in the nightshade family and can be a problem for some people with some autoimmune or digestive issues, but are perfectly healthy and nutritious for others.

 Perfectly mimicking our past is impossible for 4 primary reasons: